 The relationship between distance and time, income and hourly wage, weight and mass, speed and distance traveled, pressure and volume, temperature and kinetic energy, and force and acceleration are examples of direct variation in mathematics.

-featured image of Examples of Direct Variations
+- Examples of Direct Variation

 Examples of Direct Variation